Rifqio/simple-rag-implementation/assets/contracts/Contract with Roadway Insurance Inc. for Carllm.md

    - Customizable Coverage Plans
    - Customer Insights Dashboard

-2. **Mobile Integration**: All features will be accessible through a mobile application that Jasa Raharja Putera will provide.
+2. **Mobile Integration**: All features will be accessible through a mobile application that BPJS Kesehatan will provide.
 3. **Customer Support**: Includes 24/7 automated customer support via AI chatbots and access to dedicated account management support during business hours.

 ---

 ## Support

-1. **Technical Support**: Roadway Insurance Inc. will receive priority technical support from Jasa Raharja Putera for any issues arising from the Carllm product.
+1. **Technical Support**: Roadway Insurance Inc. will receive priority technical support from BPJS Kesehatan for any issues arising from the Carllm product.
-2. **Training**: Jasa Raharja Putera will provide up to 5 training sessions for Roadway Insurance Inc. staff on the effective use of the Carllm platform, scheduled at mutual convenience.
+2. **Training**: BPJS Kesehatan will provide up to 5 training sessions for Roadway Insurance Inc. staff on the effective use of the Carllm platform, scheduled at mutual convenience.
 3. **Updates and Maintenance**: Regular updates to the Carllm platform will be conducted quarterly, and any maintenance outages will be communicated at least 48 hours in advance.

 ---

-*This contract outlines the terms of the relationship between Jasa Raharja Putera and Roadway Insurance Inc. for the Carllm product, emphasizing the collaborative spirit aimed at transforming the auto insurance landscape.*
+*This contract outlines the terms of the relationship between BPJS Kesehatan and Roadway Insurance Inc. for the Carllm product, emphasizing the collaborative spirit aimed at transforming the auto insurance landscape.*